How to Earn Money by Selling Printables Online

 Pricing is always the hardest part of any creation, whether it be digital of otherwise.
 No matter which format or medium it's in, it has taken time to create.

-I prefer to price my printables a little less, as more people can purchase them.
+I prefer to price my printables on the lower end so more people can purchase them.
 With that being said, I don't give them away.
 The garden planner pictured above is listed in my Etsy Shop for $7.00.
-Several of the pages may be printed multiple times, which gives my customer value.
+Several of the pages may be printed multiple times, which gives my customers extra value.
 Plus, it is designed to be inserted into a three-ring binder for years of use.

-Your goals of how much income you want to earn will dictate your pricing strategy.
+Your income goals will dictate your pricing strategy.
 With that in mind, know that pricing a tip sheet at $20 will not get you many sales (if any at all).
 Yes, you put forth the effort, but by pricing it at $2 and selling twenty copies will give you more of a return than selling one at $20.

 A reprint of your original artwork is definitely going to command a higher price than a tip sheet.
-For anyone who appreciates beauty, art and the time you put into it, they will be willing to pay for it.
+Anyone who appreciates beauty, art and the time you put into it will be willing to pay for it.
 As I do not have the knowledge of or know the value of paintings, I suggest you do a search on Etsy.
 This will give you a good idea of where your pricing should fall, as it is the handmade go-to.

-Some things to consider when pricing your work, no matter what it is:
+Some things to consider when pricing your work, no matter what it is include . . .